Ethiopia: UN warns of 'disturbing' mass arrests of Tigrayans | DW | 16.11.2021

 The conflict, which broke out just over a year ago between Ethiopian federal troops and forces loyal to the TPLF, the ruling party of Tigray, is also behind soaring malnutrition in the Tigray region.

-On Tuesday, data from 14 hospitals in Tigray showed that more 186 children younger than five years old have died of starvation in hospitals.
+On Tuesday, data from 14 hospitals in Tigray showed that 186 children younger than 5 years old have died of starvation in hospitals.

-Hagos Godefay, head of the health bureau in Tigray's pre-war government, warned that the death toll was likely higher.
+Hagos Godefay, the head of the health bureau in Tigray's prewar government, warned that the death toll was likely higher.

 He noted that health workers had not been able to reach remote areas where the number of children dying of starvation "will double for sure."